Hayley Henderson's picture

 Contact details

 1. Managing and Mitigating Social Risks of Major Infrastructure Projects.
 Dr Henderson is co-Chief Investigator on the ARC Linkage project “Managing and Mitigating Social Risks of Major Infrastructure Projects” in Australia (2023-2025).
-Through co-research, the team has identified evolving understandings of social risk (including associated precursors or causes, factors and consequences) in the Australian infrastructure sector and is currently developing a tool for the identification, evaluation and management of social risks and opportunities associated with major projects.
+Through co-research, the team has identified evolving understandings of social risk (including associated precursors or causes, factors and consequences) in the Australian infrastructure sector and is currently developing a tool for the identification, evaluation, and management of social risks associated with major infrastructure projects.

 3. An ethic of cultural pluralism in governing urban revitalisation.
 During her doctoral and postdoctoral studies, Dr Henderson formed part of an Australian team to conduct a local case study and international comparison of eight cities on the influences of austerity policies on urban governance.
 The research underscored the vital role of robust local government policymaking in the context of state level renewal programmes; the value of both formal and informal work across policy domains and between jurisdictions; the importance of ongoing, place-based community engagement and, how actors from Culturally and Linguistically Diverse (CALD) communities facilitated an expanded sense of pluralism in collaborative settings in this highly diverse setting.
 These conditions proved fruitful for problem-solving relating to urban decline.
 A detailed Research Briefing on the main findings from the Central Dandenong case study was published, including lessons for public policy and summarised in The Conversation and Policy Forum.
-Now, in collaboration with SGS Economics & Planning, we are working to identify Australia’s other “super” and “stably” diverse urban centres (see e.g. Melbourne below) that have been part of public policies to renew or revitalise centre areas or may form the focus of planned future programmes.
-The direction of this project is to study the role and impact of “an ethic of cultural pluralism” in collaborative governance of urban revitalisation across Australia’s most diverse urban centres.
+In collaboration with SGS Economics & Planning and Professor Helen Sullivan, Dr Henderson designed a method to identify Australia’s other “super” and “stably” diverse urban centres.
+The direction of this project aims to study the role and impact of “an ethic of cultural pluralism” in collaborative governance of urban revitalisation, including major infrastructure, across some of Australia’s most diverse urban centres.

 Research interests